 └── uses.svx

-folders are index pages for all my posts, draws, notes and slides.
+The index@page.svelte files in blog, draw, note and slide folders serve as index pages for all my posts, drawings, notes and slides.

-These pages can have a load function, which can fetching my blog posts data before component is created, even on server side with prerender opton:
+These pages can have a load function that fetches data for my blog posts before the component is created, and it can even run on the server side with prerender opton:

 <script context="module">